wieselcam/walnut/README.md

 - [X] Add Github actions for automatic testing
 - [X] Add endpoints to store/provide current webcam image
 - [X] Add a walnut image to this readme
+- [ ] Add basic database and push image to database
+- [ ] Refactor structure/files/tests to be more separate

 ## How to start